 The Go-To Google Analytics Glossary You'll Want to Bookmark for Later

+It’s like explaining scarves to someone for the first time.
 Why isn’t a scarf called a face and neck covering?
 And, what’s a snood?
+Confusing, but I don’t make the rules.

-Anyway…maybe I’m exaggerating here but if you’re new to Google Analytics (or scarves), you can get this feeling of being choked by a Brillo pad, especially with vague words like “bounce rate” and “average session duration.”
+Anyway…maybe I’m exaggerating here, but if you’re new to Google Analytics (or scarves), you can get this feeling of being choked by a Brillo pad, especially with vague words like “bounce rate” and “average session duration.”

 And yet, Google Analytics is a tool worth mastering in the marketing world — technicalities and all — for the sake of understanding your website traffic.

+So, you’d better equip yourself with some basic understanding of key terms.
+Here, let me help.
+I’ve created this Google Analytics Glossary.
 Study it, bookmark it, and impress all of your nerdy marketing friends with how well-versed you are in the ways of website analytics.

 Off we go…